 Yesterday, Elon Musk said that SpaceX has planned for Falcon Heavy’s first launch by the end of January.
 He posted a video on Instagram featuring the rocket and wrote that there would be a static-fire test on the launch pad next week.
 His exact words are: “Hold-down test fire next week.
 Launch end of the month.”

 The SpaceX Falcon Heavy rocket will be launched from Launch Complex 39A of Kennedy Space Center.

-It will be returned to the launch pad within next week before the fire test, and then the engines will be ignited.
-Before the test, there will be a Falcon 9 launch that involves a classified payload with the codename Zuma from the Space Launch Complex 40.
+It will be returned to the launch pad within the next week before the fire test, and the engines will ignite.
+Before the test, a Falcon 9 launch will involve a classified payload with the codename Zuma, from the Space Launch Complex 40.

-Musk announced back in December that the rocket will carry his sports car Tesla Roadster and will orbit past Mars.
+Musk announced back in December that the rocket would carry his sports car, Tesla Roadster, and orbit past Mars.
 The company also released photos of the Roadster installed in the payload fairing of Falcon Heavy.

-Given that this mission comes off successful, the company has two more launches of the rocket planned to be executed within this year.
-The missions are of Space Test Program 2 for U.S. Air Force and of Arabsat 6A communications satellite.
+Given that this mission comes off successful, the company has two more rocket launches planned to be executed this year.
+The missions are Space Test Program 2 for U.S. Air Force and the Arabsat 6A communications satellite.

 Musk seemed a bit less enthusiastic regarding SpaceX Falcon Heavy debut, as he wrote in his Instagram post: “Excitement on launch day guaranteed, one way or another”.